gkoulouras/Nullomers-Assessor/README.md

 <b>Results:</b>

 Nullomers Assessor has been applied to multiple genomes and proteomes of various organisms including <i>Homo Sapiens</i>.
-The results of the study are freely accessible through <b>[Nullomers Database](https://www.nullomers.org)</b>, a continuously enriched web-based repository of significant Minimal Absent Words.
+The results of the study are provided via <b>[Nullomers Database](https://www.nullomers.org)</b>, a continuously enriched web-based repository which hosts significant nullomers from hundreds of species and thoudands of viruses.

 <b>Publication:</b>